 "It is valuable to consider if capital management decisions such as increasing dividends or undertaking share buybacks are aligned to long-term value creation, rather than simply an opportunity to support the company’s share price in the near term."

-The Equity Income team works in partnership with other investment teams within the company to deliver objectives-based investment strategies to our clients.
+The Equity Income team works in partnership with other investment teams within First Sentier Investors to deliver objectives-based investment strategies to our clients.
 As part of this approach, the team draws upon the analyst research from various investment teams as inputs into the stock selection process.
 This will usually incorporate the identification of any relevant ESG issues identified by the teams, which is typically based on a rigorous company meeting program.
 In addition to their own analysis, investment teams also draw on the insights of external ESG research providers, which is compiled by our dedicated Responsible Investment team.

 An important component of the research and engagement process for companies in the investible universe is active direct dialogue with senior company management and chairpersons on material ESG issues identified.
 We incorporate much of this in-depth analysis when considering investments for the equity income strategy.